django-cms/djangocms-snippet/README.rst

     DJANGOCMS_SNIPPET_VERSIONING = True  # Set to version with djangocms-versioning
     DJANGOCMS_SNIPPET_MODERATION = True  # Set to moderate with djangocms-moderation

-When adding versioning to djangocms-snippets, you will need to create ``Version`` objects using djangocms-versioning's ``create_version`` management command.
+When adding versioning to djangocms-snippets, you will need to create ``Version`` objects for existing snippets using djangocms-versioning's ``create_version`` management command.

 Template tag
 ------------